-Chitosan is a type of fiber taken from the shells of crustaceans such as:
+Chitosan is a type of fiber taken from the exoskeleton of insects and the shells of crustaceans such as:

 Why do people take chitosan?

 Some people take chitosan to try to lose weight.
+Chitosan is sold over the counter as a "fat blocker" or "fat trapper."
 The claim is that the supplement might reduce the amount of fat absorbed in your gastrointestinal tract.
-Chitosan is sold over-the-counter as a "fat blocker" or "fat trapper."
-But the FDA has warned about such claims.
+The FDA has warned about such claims.
 It says there is no reliable scientific evidence.
-A review of high-quality studies shows that overweight people who took chitosan did not lose significant weight.
+A review of high-quality studies shows that overweight people who took chitosan did not lose significant amounts of weight.

-Scientists have also looked at whether chitosan is helpful to lower cholesterol levels.
-In some recent well designed studies, chitosan was found to reduce total cholesterol as well as LDL "bad" cholesterol.
-But more research is needed to see if it is as safe or effective as current treatment options.
+Scientists have also looked at whether chitosan helps lower cholesterol levels.
+In some recent well-designed studies, chitosan reduced total cholesterol as well as LDL "bad" cholesterol.
+But other studies have shown conflicting results and more research is needed.

 Early studies in people have hinted that varying forms of chitosan might also help:

 - Anemia due to dialysis in people with kidney failure

 - Those who have plastic surgery using donor tissue

 Again, more research is needed to study chitosan for these conditions.

 Optimal doses of chitosan have not been set for any condition.
 Quality and active ingredients in supplements may vary widely.
 This makes it hard to set a standard dose.